Two-Phase Treatment in Atlanta and Marietta, GA

 What Happens if I Avoid the Two-Phase Treatment?

-If you avoid the two-phase treatment for your child and decide to wait for braces in several years, your child can end up with a compromised or limited result.
+If you avoid the two-phase treatment for your child and decide to wait for braces in several years, your child could end up with a compromised or limited result.
 It is essential to make sure the upper and lower jaws grow correctly so that the teeth end up in proper alignment.

 What is the Cost of the Two-Phase Treatment in Atlanta and Marietta, GA?